eeoooue/simulated-annealing/README.md

 Simulated Annealing is a single-state method for combinatorial optimization.

-Inspired by annealing in metallurgy, this metaheuristic strategy provides a dynamic temperature variable as a means of controlling the compromise between **exploration** and **exploitation** during the process of optimization.
+Inspired by annealing in metallurgy, this metaheuristic strategy provides a dynamic temperature variable as a means of controlling the compromise between **exploration** and **exploitation** during the optimization process.

 ### Interactive Demo